The aim of most women undergoing a breast augmentation is bigger breasts.

 Getting breast implants is like a journey.
 You don't get from A to B (or should that be C or D [cup]!) in a flash!

-You get wheeled in to surgery with your old boobs and yes, you wake up with your new boobs but they're not your 'final' boobs.
+You get wheeled into surgery with your old breasts and yes, you wake up with your new breasts but they're not your 'final' breasts.

 Immediately post-op your new breasts are swollen and high (and often, funny-shaped).